drojaazu/megadev/README.md

 ## Building
 The project can be built with the `make` command in the root of your project which will build sources and create an ISO.
 You can check the global makefile for some more specific make targets.

 The default target hardware is specified in the project makefile.
-You can also change the target per build, e.g.
+You can also change the targets per build, e.g.

     make HW_CFG="REGION=US VIDEO=NTSC VRAM_SIZE=VRAM_64K"